-- 7.48 Specifications for biological indicators for sterilization processes are given in the several Parts of EN 866, which is currently in preparation (1994).
+- 7.48 Specifications for biological indicators for sterilization processes are given in the several parts of BS EN 866.
 The standard draws a distinction between indicators designed for routine monitoring and indicators designed for validation tests.
-For routine monitoring, EN 866 specifies both the minimum number of organisms on the carrier and also a minimum D-value.
+For routine monitoring, BS EN 866 specifies both the minimum number of organisms on the carrier and also a minimum D-value.
 For validation, no such limits are set.
-As a consequence, indicators manufactured in accordance with EN 866 for routine monitoring will always be suitable for validation, but the reverse will not necessarily be true. - 7.49 The following organisms are recommended in EN 866 for the microbiological tests specified in this SHTM.
+As a consequence, indicators manufactured in accordance with BS EN 866 for routine monitoring will always be suitable for validation, but the reverse will not necessarily be true. - 7.49 The following organisms are recommended in BS EN 866 for the microbiological tests specified in this SHTM.
 Other strains or organisms may be used provided they are demonstrated to be of equivalent performance.
-Addresses for culture collections may be found in Appendix 1: - for LTSF sterilizers, Bacillus stearothermophilus as specified in EN 866: Part 5.
-B stearothermophilus strains NCIMB 8224 and NCTC 10003 have been found to be suitable: - for EO sterilizers, Bacillus subtilis var niger as specified in EN 866: Part 2.
-B subtilis var niger strains ATCC 9372, CIP 7718 and NCTC 10073 have been found to be suitable. - 7.50 Although not normally required for the tests in this SHTM, the following organisms may be used where the need arises: - for high-temperature steam sterilizers, Bacillus stearothermophilus as specified in EN 866: Part 3.
-B stearothermophilus strains ATCC 7953, ATCC 12980, CIP 5281 and NCTC 10003 have been found to be suitable; - b. for dry-heat sterilizers, Bacillus subtilis as specified in EN 866: Part 6.
+Addresses for culture collections may be found in Appendix 1: - a. for LTSF sterilizers, Bacillus stearothermophilus as specified in BS EN 866: Part 5.
+B stearothermophilus strains NCIMB 8224 and NCTC 10003 have been found to be suitable; - b. for EO sterilizers, Bacillus subtilis var niger as specified in BS EN 866: Part 2.
+B subtilis var niger strains ATCC 9372, CIP 7718 and NCTC 10073 have been found to be suitable. - 7.50 Although not normally required for the tests in this SHTM, the following organisms may be used where the need arises: - a. for high-temperature steam sterilizers, Bacillus stearothermophilus as specified in BS EN 866: Part 3.
+B stearothermophilus strains ATCC 7953, ATCC 12980, CIP 5281 and NCTC 10003 have been found to be suitable; - b. for dry-heat sterilizers, Bacillus subtilis as specified in BS EN 866: Part 6.
 B subtilis strains ATCC 9372 and CIP 7718 have been found to be suitable.